 - Only certified coaches designated by the Recreation Department will be allowed in the dugout.
-A coach or assistant coach may stand outside of the dugout to instruct the defensive team.
-However, if there is any interference with the base coaches you will be asked to return inside the dugout.
-All persons entering the dug-out shall be players or certified & designated coaches.
-Only the head coaches shall confer with the umpire, then only for one minute during a charged conference granted by the umpires. - Coaches must notify the Recreation Department in case of an injury to any player, whether the accident occurs during practice or during a game.
-If a player does not play for disciplinary reasons, it is the responsibility of the coach to notify the Athletic Supervisor first, the field supervisor second, then the opposing coach and the umpire at the game. - 3.
+Coaches shall not leave the dugout except to coach bases or confer (charged time conferences) with players or umpires.
+All persons entering the dugout shall be players or a designated & certified coach.
+Only head coaches shall confer with the umpire, and then for only one minute during a charged conference granted by the umpire.
+A coach or assistant coach may stand outside of the dugout to instruct the defensive team. - 2.
+If a player does not play for disciplinary reasons, it is the responsibility of the coach to notify the Athletic Supervisor first, the field supervisor second, then the opposing coach and the umpire at the game.
+Coaches must notify the Recreation Department office in the event of an injury to any player, whether the accident occurs during practice or during a game. - 3.
 Unless contacted by the Recreation Department, all teams must show up at the field for games.
-If halted for weather, teams must stay until a staff person releases them.
-Please call the Information Hotline at 489-2087 on game day for information regarding cancellations.
+If halted by inclement weather, teams must stay until a staff person releases them.
+Contact the hotline at 489-2087 on game days for information regarding cancellations.
 Complete game is three (3) full innings or thirty-eight (38) minutes. - 4.
 There will be no intentionally hitting balls against any facility fencing.